c-deshpande/graph-connectedness/README.md

 ```

 <p style="text-align: justify; text-justify: inter-word;">
 The second map-reduce job must be repeated multiple times.
-For your project, repeat it 5 times.
-You can repeat a job, by putting the job in a for-loop.
-The args vector in your main program has the path names: args[0] is the input graph, args[1] is the intermediate directory, and args[2] is the output.
+For this project, have to repeat it 5 times.
+A job can be repeated by putting the job in a for-loop.
+The args vector in the main program has the path names: args[0] is the input graph, args[1] is the intermediate directory, and args[2] is the output.
 The first Map-Reduce job writes on the directory args[1]+"/f0".
-The second Map-Reduce job reads from the directory args[1]+"/f"+i and writes in the directory args[1]+"/f"+(i+1), where i is the for-loop index you use to repeat the second Map-Reduce job.
+The second Map-Reduce job reads from the directory args[1]+"/f"+i and writes in the directory args[1]+"/f"+(i+1), where i is the for-loop index used to repeat the second Map-Reduce job.
 The final Map-Reduce job reads from args[1]+"/f5" and writes on args[2].
 The intermediate results between Map-Reduce jobs must be stored using SequenceFileOutputFormat.
 </p>